openstack-archive/networking-powervm/README.rst

 Other contributors:
   kyleh
   dwarcher
+  efried

 Work Items
 ----------

-* Create a PowerVM specific agent package in the /neutron/plugins/ml2/agents/powervm/ folder.
+* Create a PowerVM specific agent package in the /neutron_powervm/plugins/ibm/agent/powervm/ folder.
 Stub out the methods.

+ * Create a PowerVM mechanism driver in /neutron_powervm/ml2/drivers/.

 * Create a baseline ini file that provides information needed to bring up the agent and map it to provider networks.